PyWPS/presentation/01-intro.rst

    * Communication bridge with WPS.
    * Fetches input data referenced in *Execute* requests.
    * Creates a container for the process instance.
-   * Manage processes: communication, reporting, logging.
+   * Process management: communication, reporting, logging.
    * Data storage for final data outputs.
-   * Client notification, status reporting
+   * Client notification and status reporting.